BelledonneCommunications/linphone-android/README.md

 6. Debug app.

+## Known issues

+- If you encounter the `couldn't find "libc++_shared.so"` crash when the app starts, simply clean the project in Android Studio (under Build menu) and build again.
+Also check you have built the SDK for the right CPU architecture using the `-DLINPHONESDK_ANDROID_ARCHS=armv7,arm64,x86,x86_64` cmake parameter.

+- If during the build you have `DataBinderMapperImpl.java error: cannot find symbol`, try building again.

+- Push notification might not work when app has been started by Android Studio consecutively to an install.
+Remove the app from the recent activity view and start it again using the launcher icon to resolve this.

 ## Troubleshouting

-If you encounter the `couldn't find "libc++_shared.so"` crash when the app starts, simply clean the project in Android Studio (under Build menu) and build again.

-If during the build you have `DataBinderMapperImpl.java error: cannot find symbol`, try building again.

-When submitting an issue, please attach the matching library logs.
-To enable them, go to Settings -> Advanced and toggle "Debug Mode".
+When submitting an issue on our [Github repository](https://github.com/BelledonneCommunications/linphone-android), please attach the matching library logs:

+1. To enable them, go to Settings -> Advanced and toggle `Debug Mode`.
+If they are already enabled, clear them first using the `Reset logs` button on the About page.

-Then restart the app, reproduce the issue and upload the logs using the "Upload logs" button on the About page.
+2. Then restart the app, reproduce the issue and upload the logs using the `Send logs` button on the About page.

+3. Finally paste the link to the uploaded logs (link is already in the clipboard after a sucessful upload).

 ## Create an APK with a different package name